HorvathLab/NGS/RNA2DNA/README.md

 RNA2DNA is available as a self-contained binary package for 64-bit Linux systems and as Python source.
-The [pysam](https://github.com/pysam-developers/pysam) module (version >= 0.8.1) must be installed to use in Python source form.
-We recommend the binary package for x86_64 Linux systems.
+The [pysam](https://github.com/pysam-developers/pysam) package, plus a variety of common third-party python packages  including numpy and scipy must be installed to use in Python source form.
+See the install instructions for more details.
+The self-contained binary package is appropriate for most Linux users.

 [Download](https://github.com/HorvathLab/NGS/releases/) and [Install](docs/Installation.md).